croudcare/attr_encrypted_authenticator/README.md

-# AttrEncryptedAuthenticator
+# attr_encrypted_authenticator

-Problem: AttrEncrypted allows to easily handle encryption, but models with encrypted attributes lose the capability to automatically set attributes to the correct type, which is something useful when working, for example, with ActiveRecord and models initialized by form submition.
+attr_encrypted allows to easily handle encryption, but models with encrypted attributes lose the capability to automatically set attributes to the correct type, which is something useful when working, for example, with active_record and models initialized by form submition.
 This gem tries to restore that functionality.

-Please note that even though this gem works with AttrEncrypted it doesn't depend on it, so you'll still need to install AttrEncrypted.
+Please note that even though this gem works with attr_encrypted it doesn't depend on it, so you'll need to add it youself.

+Also a big thanks to the guys that made attr_encrypted (homepage: https://github.com/attr-encrypted/attr_encrypted).

 Check section "Why & How" for more details.